mattermost/docs/source/deployment/sso-saml-okta.rst

 Configure SAML Sign-in for Mattermost
 --------------------------------------

-Start the Mattermost server and sign into Mattermost as a System Administrator.
+Start the Mattermost server and sign into Mattermost as a System Admin.
 Go to **System Console > Authentication > SAML 2.0**, then paste the copied Identity Provider Metadata URL in the **Identity Provider Metadata URL** field, and select **Get SAML Metadata from IdP**.

         .. image:: ../../source/images/saml-identity-provider-metadata-url.PNG